WaiswaK/WaiswaK/README.md

 👯 I’m looking to collaborate on ASP.NET Core, Xamarin and MAUI Projects.

-📫 Reach me at wswkenneth7@hotmail.com or www.kennethwaiswa.com
+📫 Reach me at wswkenneth7@hotmail.com or visit www.kennethwaiswa.com for more information about me

 ⚡ Fun fact: I started this journey because I wanted to create my own video games.
 I haven't succeeded yet.